 When you take steps to prevent dental issues, you limit your risk of tooth decay, cavities, and gum disease.
 Brushing your teeth, flossing, and rinsing your mouth with mouthwash are all forms of preventive care that you take at home.
-Along with these steps, there are certain areas where preventive dentistry can provide further support.
+Along with these steps, there are certain areas where preventive dentist in Melbourne can provide further support.

 Dental implants, mouth reconstruction, and other restorative dentistry procedures can cost thousands of dollars.
 With the right care, you can avoid these costly procedures.